An In-Depth Comprehensive Functional Testing Tutorial with Types, Techniques, and Examples:

-Off course, each of these categories has their own subsection of tests that will be carried out.
+Of course, each of these categories has its sub-section of tests that will be carried out.

-Positive tests are happy path tests which are done to ensure that product means – at least the basic requirements that are vital to customer usage.
+Positive tests are happy path tests that are done to ensure that the product meets – at least the basic requirements that are vital to customer usage.

-Negative scenarios ensure that the product behaves properly even subjected to unexpected data.
+Negative scenarios ensure that the product behaves properly even when it is subjected to unexpected data.

 Some samples are given below:

 |1.||Fully privileged user can make account changes||1)User account must exist|

 2) User needs to have the required privileges

 |1) User enters the userid and password|